Stockholm Västerås Airport: Low cost era (2000s -2010s)

-On October 31 and November 1, 2013, Ryanair began two new winter routes to Gran Canaria and Tenerife (South).
-However, the Gran Canaria route was prematurely terminated on January 9, 2014.
-On December 14, 2013, Ryanair announced that the route to Barcelona-Girona would not be operated during the summer of 2014, and the Palma de Mallorca route was also at risk of being discontinued.
-This was confirmed on January 8, 2014, when Ryanair published its summer schedule for 2014, which included only the destinations Alicante and Malaga.
+On 31 October and 1 November 2013, Ryanair began two new winter routes to Gran Canaria and Tenerife (South).
+However, the Gran Canaria route was prematurely terminated on 9 January 2014.
+On 14 December 2013, Ryanair announced that the route to Barcelona-Girona would not be operated during the summer of 2014, and the Palma de Mallorca route was also at risk of being discontinued.
+This was confirmed on 8 January 2014, when Ryanair published its summer schedule for 2014, which included only the destinations Alicante and Malaga.

 The airport played an important role during the 2014 Västmanland wildfire, serving as a base for water bombers and rescue helicopters.

 Between May and October 2016, the Icelandic airline Wow operated regular flights between Västerås Airport and Keflavík International Airport in Iceland.
 By December 2019, the only flights operating from Västerås were Ryanair flights to London Stansted.

 COVID-19 pandemic, closure threat, and resumed operations (2020-)

-The COVID-19 pandemic severely affected Stockholm Västerås Airport, leading to a significant decline in passenger traffic, a.
+The COVID-19 pandemic severely affected Stockholm Västerås Airport, leading to a significant decline in passenger traffic.
 In response to the crisis, airport operations were repurposed to manufacture protective equipment, the airport became a distribution centre for medical supplies.
 This shift in activity allowed airport staff to remain in employment.

-On May 13, 2020, the Västerås Municipality announced their decision to close down the airport, citing recurring annual losses and the need for ongoing financial support from the city, which were worsened by the coronavirus outbreak.
+On 13 May 2020, the Västerås Municipality announced its decision to close down the airport, citing recurring annual losses and the need for ongoing financial support from the city, which were worsened by the coronavirus outbreak.
 By this point, the airport had cost taxpayers approximately SEK 588 million in the previous 15 years.
-The council stated that all airport activities should cease by31st December 2022 at the latest.
+The council stated that all airport activities should cease by 31 December 2022 at the latest.

-The closure was not ultimately implemented, as a local referendum held on 21st March 2021 resulted in a vote to continue scheduled air traffic at the airport.
-Ryanair resumed flights from Västerås Airport to Malaga on 2nd May 2021, and to London Stansted and Alicante on 3rd May 2021.
+The closure was not ultimately implemented following a local referendum held in Västerås on 21 March 2021.
+Voters were asked whether Västerås Municipality should discontinue the operations of the airport company.
+A total of 45,108 valid votes were cast, with 9,832 votes in favour of closure and 35,276 votes against, resulting in the continuation of operations at the airport.
+Ryanair resumed flights from Västerås Airport to Malaga on 2 May 2021, and to London Stansted and Alicante on 3 May 2021.

 In 2023, concerns were raised about a Russian Orthodox Church built near Västerås Airport, due to its potential security implications.
 SVT reported that the church was largely financed by the Russian state-owned nuclear company Rosatom, which is owned by the Russian government.
 Swedish security agencies, including the Swedish Security Service (Säpo), identified connections between church representatives and Russian intelligence, suggesting the church could serve as a cover for espionage activities.